synox/diary/README.md

     diary-print path/to/file.txt.asc

 ## read all entries
-``diary-read`` decrypts all entries and prints in $READER.
+``diary-read`` decrypts all entries and prints in $DIARY_READER.
 It used `gpg2` for to use the gpg-agent on OSX.
 The implementation can be changed with the environment variable `GPG_CMD`.

     diary-read